AswinYokesh/NASSCOM/README.md

 Testing Time: The time it takes to test each chip.
 Reducing this time lowers manufacturing costs.

 Test Coverage: The percentage of potential faults that are detected by the tests.
 High test coverage ensures that very few defective chips make it to the customer.

+Review of Package Testing and Electrical Functionality Testing

+●	Integrated Circuits (ICs) are subjected to rigorous testing at multiple steps in the manufacturing flow to make sure they have sufficient performance, reliability, and functionality.
+●	The testing activity is completed both at the semiconductor foundry and in OSAT facilities.
+●	In this phase, high tasks such as thermal cycling, drop tests, continuity, and accelerated life testing are made.
+●	On identifying the failure mode we can improve both materials and design for IC compliance to product, industry, and customer expectations.
+Testing stages
+1. Foundry Testing Stages:
+Foundry-level tests are critical in the production of semiconductors, verifying that both wafers and discrete dies meet stringent specification and performance objectives prior to packaging and post processing steps.

+Major stages of this process include checks at early stages of manufacturing and wafer probe testing.

+2. OSAT Testing Stages:
+Wafer Sawing: This entails cutting individual dies off of the fabricated wafer using precision cutting techniques.

+Die Attach: This step is where the die attaches to a substrate or package using adhesive or solder-based materials.

+Wire Bonding/Flip-Chip: This step creates the electrical interconnects between the package and die by wire bonds or solder bumps.

+Encapsulation: This step is to mold the package so that the die is protected from physical and environmental damage.

+Pre-Test Inspection: This step is to visually or through automated means detect any semi-relevant defects before any electrical testing takes place.

+Electrical Testing: This is when electrical tests are done to validate the electrical integrity and performance through power and signal testing.

+Burn-In Testing: This step involves heating the package under higher temperatures and voltages to force latent defects that would not expose themselves with more restrictive tolerances.

+Final Inspection: This step ensures accurate labeling processes and confirms that the finished products are compliant and match the required quality level.

+Packing & Shipping:  This step places the chips into their final packaging for shipment to customers.

+System Level Testing (SLT)
+System Level Testing reproduces actual operating conditions for Integrated Circuits (ICs) by checking how each device performs while running real software or firmware, mimicking the real-world conditions in which it would be deployed.
+There are several functional segments of SLT including initial packaging under some cleanroom controls and thorough functional validation.
+Some areas of focus include Assembly Open and Short Test (AOST), which tests for open and short circuits on the package boards and is performed with test sockets included.

+Reliability and Performance Testing
+Reliability screening like Burn-In Test accelerates the end of life of the devices by holding them at high temperatures and voltages for extended periods of time.
+This exposes early-life failures and highlights possible weak areas in the ICs.
+Devices which can survive these tests are sent into production, so clients are assured that they are going to receive good and healthy quality devices.

+Final Test is done to ensure that each IC meets all operating requirements and specifications before they leave the factory.
+This is potentially the last control measure before product distribution.

+Automated Test Equipment (ATE) and Test Types

+Wafer Sort: Finding the functional dies on a wafer.

+Parametric Test: Measuring important electrical parameters (voltage and current).

+Burn-In Test: Accelerating failure modes as a result of creating stress conditions.

+Functional Test: Checking that the chip works correctly.

+Speed Binning: Sorting chips based on performance capability.

+Environmental Screening: Putting chips through stress conditions that might occur in the real world, i.e. temperature and humidity.

+ESD & Latch-Up Test: Testing for protection against electrostatic discharge and latch-up problems.

 <img width="1920" height="1080" alt="Screenshot 2025-08-24 233219" src="https://github.com/user-attachments/assets/f94b00c4-1b31-4d84-8400-9b09ce6a3cef" />